 We used previously published pollen spectra from 150 additional surface samples collected between 22o and 35o latitude south (APD, Gajewski et al. 2002) to assess the distribution of pollen percentages and potential as indicators of large biomes of seven abundant pollen taxa.
 These taxa included Artemisia-type, Asteraceae-other, Chenopodiaceae-Amaranthaceae, Poaceae, Podocarpus, Restionaceae, and Stoebe-type.
 ArcGIS 10 was used to draw iso-lines of pollen percentages by interpolating values from a total of 178 surface samples through the natural neighbour method.
 Maps of bioclimatic variables were also drawn for comparison.

-Supplementary Table 1.
+Table S1.
 Description of surface samples collected in southwestern Africa and used to characterize the pollen spectra of four southwestern African biomes.
 Sample number and codes correspond to those of Fig. 1 and 2, and Figures S2 and S3.
 Samples with low pollen concentration were not assigned a sample code and were not included in the analyses.